A Kind of Magic (song): Composition

-Taylor wrote the song, which originally appeared in the movie Highlander.
+Roger Taylor wrote the song, which originally appeared in the movie Highlander.
 Brian May described this original version as "quite lugubrious and heavy".
 For the album version, Freddie Mercury created a new bass line, added instrumental breaks, and changed the song's order to make it more chart friendly.
 Mercury and David Richards produced this new version.

 In a radio interview in September 2017, Chris Rea claimed that he performed the finger clicks with which the song opens.